-- The positioning of the EVCP to avoid any potential damage, for example, do not install under a gutter - The storage of infrastructure associated with the EVCP, for example, the provision of a box to store the cable - The safety of the EVCP and associated infrastructure, for example, cable leads are a trip hazard and so to avoid having to walk over the cable to get into the dwelling, a cable channel could be created, factoring in what other implications this may have, such as upon drainage - The use of lights/LEDS to clearly display the charging equipment status
+- 4.34 Listed below is a series of additional considerations which should be factored into the design of EVCP provision: - The positioning of the EVCP to avoid any potential damage, for example, do not install under a gutter - The storage of infrastructure associated with the EVCP, for example, the provision of a box to store the cable - The safety of the EVCP and associated infrastructure, for example, cable leads are a trip hazard and so to avoid having to walk over the cable to get into the dwelling, a cable channel could be created, factoring in what other implications this may have, such as upon drainage - The use of lights/LEDS to clearly display the charging equipment status

-5. Securing EVCP's
+5.0 Securing EVCP's

-In line with the NPPF, EVCP's will be secured via Planning Condition attached to the consent being granted for a planning application.
+- 5.1 In line with the NPPF, EVCP's will be secured via Planning Condition attached to the consent being granted for a planning application.
 Ideally developers will include the details of their EVCP's with their planning application but if not, the details will need to be covered as part of the Discharge of Conditions process.
-Due to rapidly evolving technological changes in terms of EV charging infrastructure development, applicants/developers are required to review and take account of the latest available information and consult with the Local Planning Authority.

-This SPD has highlighted that all practical considerations involved with the implementation of EVCP's need to considered as early in the design stage as possible to deliver EVCP's in safe, accessible and convenient locations.
+Due to rapidly evolving technological changes in terms of EV charging infrastructure development, applicants/developers are required to review and take account of the latest available information and consult with the Local Planning Authority. - This SPD has highlighted that all practical considerations involved with the implementation of EVCP's need to considered as early in the design stage as possible to deliver EVCP's in safe, accessible and convenient locations.
 As demonstrated in Section 4, the design can be dependent upon a number of different factors.
 Therefore, to satisfy the planning policy and the subsequent planning condition requirements for installing EVCP's, the applicant will need to demonstrate how the operational EVCP's will be delivered on the ground as part of the new development.
-The 'intention' or commitment in principle to install an active EVCP will not be considered acceptable.

-Alternatively, as previously discussed, in central locations close to public car parks, a contribution towards the provision of EVCP's in public car parks may be sought via a Section 106 agreement.
+The 'intention' or commitment in principle to install an active EVCP will not be considered acceptable. - 5.3 Alternatively, as previously discussed, in central locations close to public car parks, a contribution towards the provision of EVCP's in public car parks may be sought via a Section 106 agreement.